vigneshvicky24/Devops/README.md

 Zombie Process

+ZOMBIE PROCESS:
-A zombie process is a process that has finished running but remains in the process table because its parent process hasn't collected its exit status.
+    A zombie process is a process that has finished running, but still remains in the process table because its parent process hasn’t collected (waited for) its exit status.

+    Think of it like this:
+        A child process dies
+        The parent process should clean it up (using wait()) If the parent does not clean it up → the child becomes a zombie

+#fork()-to create new process by duplicatying parent process.
+#wait()-system call used by the parent to read th exit status of its child.

 Check for zombies:
     ps aux | grep Z

+#TO TERMINATE ZOMBIE PROCESS WHEN RUNNING ZOMBIE PROCESS CODE
+1.Find zombie process

+    ps aux | grep defunct
+2.Find parent PID with help of child pid which is show previous output

+    ps -o ppid= -p <zombie pid>

-Kill parent process:
+3.kill parent process
- This document provides a comprehensive introduction to Linux, covering fundamental concepts, architecture, file system, important directories, and essential commands for system administration and daily use.

     kill -9 <parent_pid>

-    ps -o ppid= -p <zombie_pid>
     ps aux | grep defunct